monster-js/monster-js/docs/main-concept/dependency-injection.md

 | `useClass` | Specifies the class to instantiate when the dependency is injected. | `constructor` |
 | `singleton` | Determines if the dependency should be a singleton (shared instance) or transient (new). | `boolean` |

-## Key Features of Weco JS DI
+## Key Features of Monster JS DI
 1. **Default DI Container**: Convenient and ready to use without extra setup.
 2. **Custom DI Containers**: Flexible and configurable, avoiding naming conflicts.
 3. **Initial Configurations**: Define behaviors (e.g., singleton or transient) during container creation.
 4. **Runtime Overrides**: Dynamically change dependency behavior using `overrideProvider` or `customSetConfig`.
 5. **Testability**: Easily mock dependencies for unit tests using the DI system.

-With Weco JS’s DI, you can streamline your application's dependency management while maintaining flexibility and clarity.
+With Monster JS’s DI, you can streamline your application's dependency management while maintaining flexibility and clarity.